Right to Light Issues You May Need To Assist

 Your assistance will be invaluable – you will need to advise them on title matters, or matters relating to Light Obstruction Notices, and, in the event of there being issues that can be resolved by negotiation, then you will be required to draw up, or check, a Deed of Release.

-In certain situations, there may be no possibility of a negotiated settlement, and if this is the case, you will be required to assist your client pre-court by way of advice over case law, pre-action protocol, Part 36 offers, obtaining injunctions, and of course, if matters proceed to Court your involvement will be essential.
+In certain situations, there may be no possibility of a negotiated settlement.
+If this is the case, you will be required to assist your client pre-court by way of advice over case law, pre-action protocol, Part 36 offers, obtaining injunctions, and of course, if matters proceed to court, your involvement will be essential.

-If you would like an assessment undertaking for one of your clients, whether this be a developer or a neighbour to a development, we can help.
+If you would like a Right to Light assessment undertaking for one of your clients, whether this be a developer or a neighbour to a development, we can help.

-From basic risk assessments, to very detailed assessments utilising 3D computer modelling and specialist Right to Light software, we can prepare reports to you and your clients, and, if required for a legal action, we can prepare CPR 35 compliant reports.
+From basic risk assessments to very detailed assessments utilising 3D computer modelling and specialist Right to Light software, we can prepare reports for you and your clients.
+If required for legal action, we can prepare CPR 35 compliant reports.

 If necessary, we can act as an Expert Witness or a Single Joint Expert.
 Get in touch to learn more about how we can help you and your client with right to light matters.